learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 In coming lessons, we'll learn more about how the web works and how to use the AJAX technique.
-We'll cover concepts like `fetch`, `JSON`, and `asynchronous javascript` in greater detail, so don't worry if you're not quite sure what that means yet!
-By the end of this module, you'll be able to identify each of those concepts and implement them in your code.
+We'll cover concepts like `fetch`, `JSON`, and `asynchronous javascript` in greater detail, so don't worry if you're don't feel familiar with those concepts at this point!
+By the end of this module, you'll be able to identify and describe each of those terms and implement them in your code.

 [three-pillars-example-working]:
     https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-02.gif